jonfortescue/declensr/README.md

 5. Install the dependencies with pip.
 They will all be automatically installed if you run `pip flask_pymongo`.
 6. In a separate terminal, navigate to the `mongod` executable and run it
 7. In the original terminal, set your environment variables.
 On Unix-based systems, run `export FLASK_APP=app.py`, while on Windows run `set FLASK_APP=app.py`.
 If you would like debugging to be enabled, run `export FLASK_DEBUG=1` or `set FLASK_DEBUG=1`, depending on your platform.
-8. Run the application with the command `flask run --host=0.0.0.0`.
-Navigate to the web app at http://localhost:5000.
+8. Run the application with the command `flask run`.
+Navigate to the web app at http://127.0.0.1:5000.

+**Security Note**: By default, Flask only accepts requests to 127.0.0.1.
+This is ideal for testing purposes.
+If you need to allow access from outside, you can specify a hostname using the `--host` flag.
+Please note, however, that Declensr is considered to be in ***alpha*** state and is not being developed with a keen eye on security.
+Thus, it is recommended that you do *not* host Declensr on a machine with other web apps, especially ones that use MongoDB.

 ## Ways you can contribute
 Declensr is completely FOSS and designed to be highly extensible.
 If you want to use Declensr to study a language that has not been implemented yet, you will need to do some legwork to get it working.
 If you do this, please open a pull request to the main repo so everyone else can enjoy that language as well!